lacoseismic/nshmp-haz/docs/pages/Magnitude-Frequency-Distributions.md

 Depending on the types of MFDs being modeled, a rate file may contain Gutenberg-Richter a-values or magnitude-specific rates.
 The branches of a rate-tree commonly have the generic ID's:
 `[R1, R2, R3, ...]` to support matching rate-trees across source-tree branches.

+TODO: convert example to JSON format (or see `mfd-config.json` section above)

 ```xml
         <!-- (optional) A magnitude uncertainty model that will be